camunda/camunda-docs/docs/components/modeler/bpmn/error-events/error-events.md

 statically defined `errorCode` is used.

 For catching error events `errorCode` must be a static value.
-Alternatively a catching error event may omit the error reference all together.
+Alternatively an error catch event may omit the error reference all together.
 In this case it catches **all** thrown errors.

 ## Throwing the error